The Sustainability Indicators for Family Business (SIFB)

 How will information be gathered and used?

 The SIFB metric sets represent minimum disclosures that companies need to provide to enable governments to evaluate and recognize the contribution of the private sector to the implementation of the SDGs.
-UNCTAD and FBN are developing an online platform to facilitate SIFB reporting by family business entities and to gain an indication of their sustainability performance.
-Hence it is anticipated that the responses will help inform relevant stakeholders of the contributions of family businesses to the SDGs.
+UNCTAD and FBN have developed the online platform to facilitate SIFB reporting by family business entities and to gain an indication of their sustainability performance.
+The responses will help inform relevant stakeholders of the contributions of family businesses to the SDGs.
 Please note that the family business information from the platform will be anonymous and aggregated.
 Individual responses will not be shared, unless specifically authorized by the participating family business.

 How can family business benefit from the SIFB?